ChinaKnowledge.de -

 Because the text was written in embellished and beautiful language and might have been "composed" by famous writers (yu muwen 諛墓文), muzhiming inscriptions were counted as a literary genre of its own, and were collected as examples of quality literature.
 Quite famous are Yu Xin's 庾信 (513-581) Zhou Dajiang Huaide gong Wu Mingche muzhiming 周大將軍懷德公, Han Yu's Liu Zihou muzhiming, Ouyang Xiu's 歐陽修 (1007-1072) Yi Shilu muzhiming 尹師魯墓志銘, Gui Youguang's 歸有光 (1507-1571) Shen Zhenfu muzhiming 沈貞甫墓志銘, Fang Bao's 方苞 (1668-1749) Chen Yuxu muzhiming 陳馭虛墓志銘 or Peng Ji's 彭績 (1742-1785) Wang qi Gong shi kuangming 亡妻龔氏壙銘.
 There are also separate collections of tomb inscriptions like Wang Xing's 王行 Muming juli 墓銘舉例 from the Ming period 明 (1368-1644).

-While the large, detailed, and representative tomb inscriptions like mubei, mujie 墓碣 or mubiao 墓表 were incised on stone steles or tablets erected before or behind a grave or on the side of a soul path, muzhiming were incised on stones that were buried close to the tomb pit or just before the burial chamber.
-This was done in order to prevent intentional destruction, and also to guarantee that—should the stele be lost—later generations would know who was the owner of the tomb.
-Muzhiming stones can thus be seen as a kind of grave furniture.
+While large, detailed, and representative tomb inscriptions like mubei, mujie 墓碣, or mubiao 墓表 were carved on stone steles or tablets erected either in front of, behind, or beside a grave or on the side of a soul path, muzhiming were inscribed on stones buried close to the tomb pit or just before the burial chamber.
+This was done to prevent deliberate destruction and also to ensure that, if the stele was lost, later generations would know the owner of the tomb.
+Muzhiming stones can therefore be regarded as a kind of grave furniture.

-Moreover, muzhiming stones were put into place before the interment, while mubei were erected later, also because their inauguration required official approval.
-Muzhi-type tomb inscriptions were sometimes a present of a sovereign towards a highly estimated state official.
-All types of tomb inscriptions had the intention to present the name and origin of a tomb owner and to praise his achievement in the political and social fields.
-The lyrical part, ming, was usually a concluding praise of the moral virtues of the deceased person.
+Moreover, muzhiming stones were placed before the interment, while mubei were erected later, also because their inauguration required official approval.
+Muzhi-type tomb inscriptions were sometimes a gift from a sovereign to a highly esteemed state official.
+All types of tomb inscriptions aimed to present the name and origin of a tomb owner and to praise their achievements in political and social fields.
+The lyrical part, ming, was usually a concluding praise of the moral virtues of the deceased.

 The custom of buried grave stones emerged during the Southern Dynasties period 南朝 (420-589), but the first mentioned example was a tomb stone of Du Zixia 杜子夏 (Du Qin 杜欽) during the very late Former Han period 前漢 (206 BCE-8 CE).